yoavf/vvv-glotpress/readme.md

 # GlotPress for VVV

 This is a simple GlotPress trunk auto-sitesetup designed to be used with [Varying Vagrants Vagrant](https://github.com/10up/varying-vagrant-vagrants/).
+It is based on [VVV Auto Bootstrap Demo](https://github.com/simonwheatley/vvv-demo-3) by @simonwheatley

 To get started: